jakop345/cloudron-box/docs/references/selfhosting.md

 Open the AWS console and create the required resources:

 1. Create a Route53 zone for your domain.
 Be sure to set the Route53 nameservers for your domain in your name registrar.
+Note: Only Second Level Domains are supported.
+   For example, `example.com`, `example.co.uk` will work fine.
+Choosing a domain name at any other level like `cloudron.example.com` will not work.

 2. Create a S3 bucket for backups.
 The bucket region **must* be the same region as where you intend to create your Cloudron (EC2).